autonity/docs.autonity.org/content/docs/reference/api/aut/op-prot/_index.md

 The `epochPeriod` period value must be less than the `unbondingPeriod` protocol parameter.

+Constraint checks are applied:

+- if decreasing the epoch period, checks the current chain head has not already exceeded the new epoch period window: if `block.number >= lastEpochBlock + _period`, then the transaction reverts.

 #### Parameters

 | Field | Datatype | Description |